Gman-Superfly/AKIRA/observability/OBSERVABILITY_EMBEDDINGS.md

 We are building a LABORATORY to study every part of the AKIRA system.

-Not just the outputs—the INTERNALS:
+Not just the outputs, the INTERNALS:
 • How belief forms and collapses
 • How error propagates through the manifold
 • How spectral bands interact